Illinois-IoT/main-project/tutorials/day1/day1.md

 !
 ```
 into the terminal with 1 second between each print out statement.
+(If encounter permission denied, run "ls -la" to check priviledge and use "chmod u+x capture.sh" to give priviledge.)

 For our purpose, we will create a script called `capture.sh` with the following:
 ``` Bash